MicrosoftDocs/windows-itpro-docs/browsers/edge/microsoft-edge-kiosk-mode-deploy.md

 ms.sitesec: library
-title: Deploy Microsoft Edge kiosk mode ms.localizationpriority: medium ms.date: 10/15/2018
+title: Deploy Microsoft Edge kiosk mode ms.localizationpriority: medium ms.date: 10/23/2018
 ---

 # Deploy Microsoft Edge kiosk mode

 >Applies to: Microsoft Edge on Windows 10, version 1809

 In the Windows 10 October 2018 Update, we added the capability to use Microsoft Edge as a kiosk using [assigned access](https://docs.microsoft.com/en-us/windows-hardware/customize/enterprise/assigned-access) and policies to enhance the kiosk experience.
-Assigned access lets IT admins create a tailored browsing experience locking down a Windows 10 device to only run a single-app or multi-apps.
-It also prevents access to the file system and running executables or other apps from Microsoft Edge.
+With assigned access, IT admins can create a tailored browsing experience locking down a Windows 10 device to only run a single-app or multi-apps.
+It also prevents users from accessing the file system and running executables or other apps from Microsoft Edge.

 In this topic, you learn about the different Microsoft Edge kiosk mode types to help you determine what configuration is best suited for your kiosk device.
 You also learn how to set up your Microsoft Edge kiosk mode experience.
 Learn more about [Configuring kiosk and shared devices running Windows desktop editions](https://docs.microsoft.com/en-us/windows/configuration/kiosk-shared-pc).